How To Apply for Admission to a UAF Degree Program

 The Office of Admissions and the Registrar will collect and oversee the review of your admissions documents.
 In order to issue your U.S. immigration document (I-20 - needed to apply for the F-1 student visa and to enter the U.S. in student status), we must receive the UAF Financial Statement for International Students and supporting documentation.
 Additionally, to ensure your I-20 is issued accurately, we must have a copy of your passport identification page.
 Once we have received these documents and you are fully admitted, International Programs & Initiatives will issue the immigration document (I-20) and send it to you along with your official letter of acceptance and information about applying for your F-1 visa and travel to Alaska.

-Mary Kreta, Senior Admissions Counselor for Transfer and International Recruitment, is more than happy to help you through the application process and answer your questions about the university and life in Alaska.
-Meet Mary!
+John Smelter, Senior Admissions Counselor for Transfer and International Recruitment, is more than happy to help you through the application process and answer your questions about the university and life in Alaska.
+Meet John!

 For questions regarding the F-1 visa and immigration, please feel free to contact Sue Wolfe, International Student (F-1) Program Coordinator, or Carol Holz, Associate Director, Immigration Compliance.